microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 10. On the **Configuration complete** page, select **Exit**.

-11. Within the Remote Desktop session to **DC1**, in the the Edge browser window displaying the Azure portal, navigate to the **Contoso - Overview** blade of the Contoso Azure AD tenant.
+11. Within the Remote Desktop session to **DC1**, in the Edge browser window displaying the Azure portal, navigate to the **Contoso - Overview** blade of the Contoso Azure AD tenant.

 12. On the **Contoso - Overview** blade, select **Password reset** on the left under **Manage**.